Japan

 • Group pre-departure meeting: TBD

-Accepted students must complete the following and submit it to the Office of Study Abroad (Lewis 215) by Thursday, February 20:
+Accepted students must complete the following and submit it using the link in your acceptance email by Friday, February 21:

 1. Release and Indemnification Agreement